Paston College: History

 Sir William Paston's Free School (known as Paston School) was founded on the present site in 1606 by local magistrate and landowner Sir William Paston.
 An all-boys boarding grammar school, it sent most of its pupils to Gonville College, Cambridge.
 In 1610, Sir William died and the Trustees created by his will continued to keep the school in operation.
 The Trustees continue to own two of the college's three sites.
 In 1766, a new school building on the Grammar School Road was completed.
 From 1700 until 1984, Paston School had four houses, Tenison (Red), Wharton (Blue), Hoste (White) and Nelson (Yellow).
 In 1919, North Walsham High School for Girls, a girls grammar school was opened by the Misses Cooke, known locally as "Cookies" to complement the work of Paston.
 The expansion of local railways led more pupils travelling daily to Paston by railway (known as "train boys"), and by 1946 more than 270 boys were day pupils.
 Students continued to board until the mid-1950s.

-The Twentieth Century brought radical changes to education in Britain, with the 1902 and 1944 Education Acts.
+The 20th century brought radical changes to education in Britain, with the 1902 and 1944 Education Acts.
 In 1908, Paston School became a public secondary school under the new Norfolk Local Education Authority.
-By 1944, the Butler Education Act abolished school fees.
 In 1953, Paston School became a voluntary aided grammar school and later a voluntary controlled grammar school.
 Paston Sixth Form College was formed in 1984 when grammar schools, Paston School and North Walsham High School for Girls merged.
 In 1993, the college was incorporated as an Independent College of Further Education under the 1991 Further and Higher Education Act.
 In 2017, Paston Sixth Form College merged with City College Norwich and changed its name to Paston College.
 The college occupies the buildings of its 2 predecessor schools.
 The two sites include buildings dating from the 18th, 19th and 20th centuries, set in extensive lawns in the centre of the town.